High School Equivalency Exam (HiSET)/GED

 STCC Adult Learning Center

-STCC offers free classes for adults for the High School Equivalency Test (HiSET) preparation (previously known as the GED test), English for Speakers of Other Languages (ESOL) and MCAS preparation.
-These classes take place in four locations both on and off campus during the daytime and evening hours.
-For more information about these program please visit our website: Adult Basic Education.
+STCC offers free classes for adults for the High School Equivalency Test (HiSET)/GED preparation, English for Speakers of Other Languages (ESOL) and Digital and Computer Literacy classes.
+These classes currently are offered online.
+For more information about these programs, please visit our website: Adult Basic Education.
 For Information about these Programs, call (413) 755-4300.

 The Springfield Adult Learning Center provides a range of classes and services including:

-- Preparation for the High School Equivalency Test (HiSET)
+- Preparation for the High School Equivalency Test (HiSET)/GED

 - English for Speakers of Other Languages (ESOL)